Syphdias/pulseaudio-smart-volume-adjust/README.md

   https://github.com/psf/black) code formatter.

 ## Install requirements

+You can either use `uv` or install requirements via pip.

 ```
 pip install --user -r requirements.txt
 ```

 For notifications GTK4 is prerequisite.
 The above command will not install it.
 Please use your operating systems means to do so.

 ## Usage

 The following example shows most options I would expect to get used when using the script.
 You can also use `--help` to show the available parameters.